Smith-Pad/subjects/README.md

+## Debugging and Compiling SASS/SCSS Files on Unix
+In this section, we are going to be talking about some ways to setup, install, debug, and compile SASS on Unix

 ## Debugging and Compiling SASS/SCSS Files on Windows
 In this section, we are going to be talking about some ways to setup, install, debug, and compile SASS on Windows